 In this article, we delve into the history of Muscadine wine, its unique flavors, and its surprising health benefits in order for you to make your own mind up about this unpopular (yet intriguing) wine.

-What Is Muscadine Wine?
+Diving Deeper: What is Muscadine Wine?

 Not to be confused with the similar-sounding Moscato, Muscadine wine is a wine that is somewhat mocked by the wine world.